listplot3d/NeuroPy/NeuroPy3/README.md

 ### How to use NeuroPy3
-copy/paste code of NeuroPy3.py and test_03_xxx.py into your application, with neccessary modification.
+1. copy/paste NeuroPy3.py and test_03_xxx.py into your sourcecode folder
+2. test_03_xxx.py is a demo program, which shows the main logic of how to use NeuroPy3.

 ### How to diagnostic communication problem
 1. copy above files into a folder.